1. Network connectivity in ADHD¶

 -

 Other studies also found altered connectivity of the DMN in ADHD.
-Increased correlations of the DMN at rest were found between the posterior cingulate cortex/precuneus and the right middle frontal gyrus.
-These existed equally in adult ADHD sufferers and their first-degree relatives, but not in unaffected control subjects.
+Increased correlations of the DMN in the resting state between the posterior cingulate cortex / precuneus and the right middle frontal gyrus were found.
+These existed equally in adult persons with ADHD and their first-degree relatives, but not in unaffected control subjects.
 The observed connectivity changes correlated with higher sustained attention problems.
-Moreover, this brain-based neurocognitive trait dimensionally explained ADHD symptom variability.
+Furthermore, this brain-based neurocognitive trait dimensionally explained ADHD symptom variability.

-Another study found increased connectivity between the DMN and task-positive networks in ADHD-affected siblings compared with their unaffected siblings and healthy control subjects.
-Non-ADHD-affected siblings, unlike their ADHD-affected siblings as compared to healthy control subjects, showed increased connectivity within the salience network and decreased connectivity between the DMN and salience network.
-ADHD-affected and their unaffected siblings showed no consistent changes in functional connectivity to healthy control subjects.
-These results were largely confirmed by complementary pairwise connectomic comparisons, but the main connectivity differences between sibling groups could not be replicated in a subsample closely matched for age and sex (20 subject-sibling pairs and 60 TD).
+Another study found increased connectivity between the DMN and task-positive networks in people with ADHD compared to their unaffected siblings and healthy controls.
+Non ADHD-affected siblings showed increased connectivity within the salience network and decreased connectivity between the DMN and salience network, in contrast to their ADHD-affected siblings and healthy controls.
+People with ADHD and their unaffected siblings showed no concordant changes in functional connectivity to healthy control subjects.
+These results were largely confirmed by complementary pairwise connectomic comparisons, but the main connectivity differences between the sibling groups could not be replicated in a closely age- and sex-matched subsample (20 subject-sibling pairs and 60 TD).

 One study found strong coherence of the left dorsal anterior cingulate cortex (dACC) with DMN components in children with ADHD.
-Further, a seed-to-voxel connectivity analysis using the left dorsal anterior cingulate as the seed region found evidence of higher temporal coherence with other neural networks compared to unaffected children.
+Furthermore, a seed-to-voxel connectivity analysis using the left dorsal anterior cingulate as a seed region found evidence of higher temporal coherence with other neural networks compared to children not affected by ADHD.
 Children with ADHD appear to have a more distributed resting-state connectivity pattern in the DMN and other networks.

-Moreover, functional imaging studies in ADHD sufferers show not only differences in DMN regions compared to healthy controls, but also a return to normal functions upon treatment with stimulants (here: methylphenidate).
-The more intrinsically motivated attentional control in ADHD causes attention and its controllability to be as high as in unaffected individuals when interest is appropriately high (intrinsic) and to deviate from the attention of unaffected individuals only when interest is lower (intrinsic).
+In addition, functional imaging studies in people with ADHD not only show differences in DMN regions compared to healthy controls, but also a return to normal functions when treated with stimulants (here: methylphenidate).
+The more intrinsically motivated attentional control in ADHD means that attention and its controllability are just as high as in non-affected individuals when there is a correspondingly high (intrinsic) interest and only deviate from the attention of non-affected individuals when there is a lower (intrinsic) interest.
 This is controlled by the DMN.
-Stimulants are able to bring the attentional control of ADHD sufferers in the absence of (intrinsic) interest into line with that of non-affected individuals.
+Stimulants are able to equalize the attentional control of persons with ADHD to that of non-affected people in the absence of (intrinsic) interest.

-One study found unidirectional transmitting connectivity from the cortex to the thalamus in the alpha, beta, and gamma bands in ADHD -affected individuals, whereas nonaffected individuals had bidirectional connectivity between the cortex and thalamus.
+One study found a one-way transmitting connection from the cortex to the thalamus in the alpha, beta and gamma bands in persons with ADHD, while non-affected people showed bidirectional connectivity between the cortex and thalamus.

 1.8.
-Connectivity between right caudate nucleus and occipital nucleus accumbens increased¶
+Increased connectivity between right caudate nucleus and occipital nucleus accumbens¶

 Functional connectivity between the right parietal caudate and the nucleus accumbens correlates with ADHD.